Sleep

 4. Are they actually tired?

 Have you ever tried to go to sleep when you are not tired?
 It’s not going to happen.
 Forcing a baby to go to sleep when they are not tired is not realistic.
 It is ok for them to have “quiet time”, where they are awake but in a safe space e.g. their cot or on the floor next to you.
 There are a number of cheap and easy ways to entertain your baby such as music, mobiles, rattles, reading and pulling faces.
-Making time in your day, where possible, to spend outside even when baby is too little to be running around as it is more stimulating than being inside all day, for all of you.
+Make time in your day, where possible, to spend outside even when baby is too little to be running around as it is more stimulating than being inside all day, for all of you.
 But this won’t work for all babies!

 5. Do they just want to be held?